 Certificates are valid upon issuance by Sectigo and acceptance by the Subscriber.
 Generally, the Certificate validity period will be from 1 to 10 years, however, Sectigo reserves the right to offer validity periods outside of this standard validity period.
-The maximum duration of a SSL/TLS end entity server certificate is 825 days and Sectigo verifies all information that is included in SSL/TLS Certificates at time intervals of 825 days or less.
+The maximum duration of a SSL/TLS end entity server certificate is 398 days and Sectigo verifies all information that is included in SSL/TLS Certificates at time intervals of 825 days or less, except the information of the domain name or IP address validation according to sections 3.2.2.1 which is also set to 398 days or less.

 The expiration of Sectigo's Root CA keys is set out in Table 6.3.2.

 Subordinate CA key lifetimes are either the same or shorter than those of the CA by which they are signed.